supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 df.head()
 ```

-After the data processing, now it should look more readable
+After the data processing, now it should look more readable.

 |     | subsectors                    |
 | --- | ----------------------------- |